poppadum/dynquee/doc/config.md

 1. Recalbox's internal system ID for game systems has a dot added to the end:
     - e.g. `mame` becomes `mame.`
     - e.g. `neogeocd` becomes `neogeocd.`
+    - Note: there is an option to treat all arcade system IDs as a single system named `arcade` (see the option `arcade_system_enabled` in the config file).

-1. Names are then matched against the beginning of media filenames.
+1. Names are then matched (case insensitively) against the beginning of media filenames.
-    - e.g. a ROM named `Chuckie Egg.zip` would match media files named `Chuckie Egg.*`
+    - e.g. a ROM named `Chuckie Egg.zip` would match media files named `Chuckie Egg.*` or `chuckie egg.*`
     - or a game published by `Bally Midway` would match files named `bally midway.*`